DasunThathsara/Web-Server/Python/README.md

   - Handle the system functions

 ## How to run

-Run server file to start the server file.
-Then the server will start.
+Run the `start.py` file to start the server.
 After that, go to your browser and browse to `localhost:2728` and go to your location.
-And save your files in the `htdocs` folder or create a folder in the `htdocs` folder and put your to that folder.
+If you want to create a PHP file and run it, save your files first in the `htdocs` folder, or create a folder in the `htdocs` and put your files in that folder.

 ## Technical Overview